supertree-toolkit/stk/doc/tutorial.rst

     * A supertree, generated using TNT

 .. note:: This is a test dataset, which has been amended to show all the
     features and functions of the STK.
-Do not use in a real analysis.
+Do not use these data in a real analysis.

 The aim of this tutorial is to guide you through the stages of collecting, storing and curating supertree source data (Fig. :num:`#img-pipeline`).
 This can be divided into a number of